smash.hydrograph_segmentation#

 • 'end' : the end of event.

-• 'maxrainfall' : the moment that the maximum precipation is observed.
+• 'maxrainfall' : the moment that the maximum precipitation is observed.

 • 'flood' : the moment that the maximum discharge is observed.

-• 'season' : the season that event occurrs.
+• 'season' : the season in which the event occurs.

 Examples